layerzzzio/lhava-api-etl/readme.md

 - Part 2 of the assignment is here -> [optimization.md](optimization.md) (eg. how to optimize & troubleshoot it)
 - Part 3 of the assignment is here -> [collaboration.md](collaboration.md) (eg. how the ETL works & collaborations)

+## Personal note

+This was my first experience exploring blockchain data and API, so it's possible that I made some functional errors during the process.
+I would greatly appreciate any feedback or insights if you notice any irregularities or areas where improvements can be made.
+Your assistance is highly valued.

 ## Greetings
 Thank you for giving me the opportunity to dive into the blockchain data.
 I enjoyed doing so 🤩